nicholasrmccracken/canvas-course-file-sync/README.md

     ```

 3. **DOWNLOAD:**
 Download the files in the current course or folder to a specified directory.
 If no directory is specified, files are downloaded to the default downloads folder.
-Optionally, specify file types to filter which files are downloaded.
+Optionally, specify file extensions to filter which files are downloaded.

     ```bash
-    ./carmen_cargo.rb download [OUTPUT_DIRECTORY] [TYPES]
+    ./carmen_cargo.rb download [OUTPUT_DIRECTORY] [EXTENSIONS]
     ```

 To get the descriptions of each command programmatically, you can run CarmenCargo without any arguments: